 Private Credit Loans.
-In addition to the FFELP loans originated under the Higher Education Act, the sellers and other affiliates of SLM Corporation have developed student loan programs that are not federally guaranteed for undergraduate students and/or their parents ("Private Undergraduate Loans") and graduate students ("Private Graduate Loans"), that can be used by borrowers to supplement their Federal Loans in situations where the Federal Loans do not cover the cost of education.
-Private Undergraduate Loans and some Private Graduate Loans ("Undergraduate and Graduate Loans") are marketed as Signature Student Loans® and EXCEL®, Student EXCEL®, EXCEL Select, EXCEL Custom®, EXCEL Education Loan (SM), EXCEL Grad Loan (SM), EXCEL Preferred®, GRADEXCEL®, GradEXCEL Preferred and GradEXCEL Custom (collectively, the "EXCEL Loans").
-Private Graduate Loans made to law students ("Law Loans") are marketed as LawEXCEL, LawEXCEL Preferred, LawEXCEL Custom, B&B EXCEL Custom and EXCEL Grad Extension Loan (SM) (collectively, the "LawEXCEL Loans") and LAWLOANS (consisting of LAWLOANS®, LAWLOAN Private Loans (SM) and LAWLOAN Bar Study Loans).
-Private Graduate Loans made to medical students ("Medical Loans") are marketed as MD EXCEL, Med EXCEL Preferred, Med EXCEL Custom, Med EXCEL, R&R EXCEL, R&R EXCEL Preferred, R&R EXCEL Custom, EXCEL Grad Extension Loan R&R, Dental EXCEL Preferred, and Dental EXCEL Custom (collectively, the "MD EXCEL Loans") and MEDLOANS (consisting of MEDLOANS[®], MEDLOAN Alternative Loan Program (ALP) loans and MEDEX Loan Program loans).
+In addition to the FFELP loans originated under the Higher Education Act, the sellers and other affiliates of SLM Corporation have developed student loan programs that are not federally guaranteed for undergraduate students and/or their parents ("Private Undergraduate Loans"), graduate students ("Private Graduate Loans"), private credit consolidation programs ("Private Consolidation Loans") and programs marketed directly to consumers ("Direct-to-Consumer Loans"), that can be used by borrowers to supplement their Federal Loans in situations where the Federal Loans do not cover the cost of education.
+Private Undergraduate Loans and some Private Graduate Loans ("Undergraduate and Graduate Loans") are marketed as Signature Student Loans® and EXCEL®, Student EXCEL®, EXCEL Select, EXCEL Custom®, EXCEL Education Loan^(SM), EXCEL Grad Loan^(SM), EXCEL Preferred®, GRADEXCEL®, GradEXCEL Preferred and GradEXCEL Custom (collectively, the "EXCEL Loans").
+Private Graduate Loans made to law students ("Law Loans") are marketed as LawEXCEL, LawEXCEL Preferred, LawEXCEL Custom, B&B EXCEL Custom and EXCEL Grad Extension Loan^(SM) (collectively, the "LawEXCEL Loans") and LAWLOANS (consisting of LAWLOANS®, LAWLOAN Private Loans^(SM) and LAWLOAN Bar Study Loans).
+Private Graduate Loans made to medical students ("Medical Loans") are marketed as MD EXCEL, Med EXCEL Preferred, Med EXCEL Custom, Med EXCEL, R&R EXCEL, R&R EXCEL Preferred, R&R EXCEL Custom, EXCEL Grad Extension Loan R&R, Dental EXCEL Preferred, and Dental EXCEL Custom (collectively, the "MD EXCEL Loans") and MEDLOANS (consisting of MEDLOANS®, MEDLOAN Alternative Loan Program (ALP) loans and MEDEX Loan Program loans) .
 Private Graduate Loans made to business school graduate students ("MBA Loans") are marketed as MBA EXCEL, MBA EXCEL Preferred and MBA EXCEL Custom (collectively, the "MBA EXCEL Loans") and MBA Loans®.
-The Undergraduate and Graduate Loans, Medical Loans, Law Loans and MBA Loans, are sometimes referred to collectively as the "Private Credit Loans."
+Private Consolidation Loans are marketed as Private Consolidation Loans.
+Direct-to-Consumer Loans are marketed as Tuition Answer (SM), Tuition Answer II and Tuition Answer for Employees First (collectively, "Tuition Answer Loans").
+The Undergraduate and Graduate Loans, Medical Loans, Law Loans, MBA Loans, Private Consolidation Loans and Direct-to-Consumer Loans are sometimes referred to collectively as the "Private Credit Loans."
 The holders of Private Credit Loans are not entitled to receive any federal assistance with respect thereto.

-In addition, a law student may also receive a bar examination loan to finance the costs of preparing for and taking one or more state bar examinations if such student has applied for the loan within a limited period before or after graduation.
-A medical or dental student may also receive a residency loan to finance the cost of participating in one or more medical or dental residency programs if such student has applied for the loan within a limited period or after graduation.
+In addition, a law student may be eligible for a bar examination loan to finance the costs of preparing for and taking one or more state bar examinations if such student has applied for the loan within a limited period before or after graduation.
+A medical or dental student may be eligible for a residency loan to finance the cost of participating in one or more medical or dental residency programs if such student has applied for the loan within a limited period or after graduation.